Payment systems

 Zelle and Venmo: What Do These Payment Services Offer?

-Both Zelle and Venmo are digital payment services for sending and receiving money between friends and family members in the United States.
-Whether you want to return money to your colleague or split a bill at a restaurant, these apps are there for you
+Both Zelle and Venmo are digital payment services for sending and receiving money between friends and family members within the United States.
+Whether you want to return money to your colleague or split a bill at a restaurant, these apps are there for you.

-On the surface level, it may seem that the two services operate similarly, making some people wonder, “Is Venmo the same as Zelle?”
-The answer is no, as each of the apps has its peculiarities.
+On the surface level, it may seem that the two services operate similarly, making some people wonder, “Which is better Venmo or Zelle?”
+However, the apps are not the same, and each of them has some important distinctions.

 Difference Between Venmo and Zelle: In-Depth Comparison

-Choosing the right payment service can be quite challenging because of how similar they seem at first glance.
+Choosing between Zelle and Venmo can feel quite challenging because they both offer similar features at first glance.
 Let’s take a look at Zelle vs. Venmo in more detail.

 Fees

-Obviously, there is a difference in fees between the two.
-Zelle doesn’t charge any balance transfer or bank transfer fees.
-When you send money using Venmo, there are no fees for standard transfers, which usually take some time.
-If you need to send money instantly, Venmo charges a 1.5% fee.
+Obviously, there is a notable difference in fees between the two.
+Zelle doesn’t charge any fees for transfers.
+When you send money using Venmo, on the other hand, there are no fees for standard transfers, which usually take some time.
+If you need to send money instantly, Venmo charges a 1.75% fee.
+Likewise, for sending money from your credit card, you’ll be charged a 3% fee.
+Venmo also has fees for business transactions, which vary slightly.
+You can also view Venmo business transaction fees, which are slightly different.

 Transfer limits

 If you decide to use Zelle, it is a good idea to find out about transfer limits beforehand, as they differ from one bank to another.
-For instance, if your bank doesn’t have a Zelle partnership, the weekly limit on sending money using the app is $500, and on receiving money — $5,000.
+For instance, if your bank doesn’t have a Zelle partnership, the weekly limit on sending money using the app is $500, though you can receive up to — $5,000.

-Those with a fully verified Venmo account can send and receive up to $5,000 a day, while the monthly limit is $19,999.99.
+Those with a fully verified Venmo account can send and receive up to $60,000 a week, while a combined limit on purchases is $7,000.
+So once you know how to add funds to Venmo, you can safely make transfers.

 Availability

-Neither Venmo nor Zelle is currently available internationally, so only those living in the United States can use these payment services.
-If you need an app for international payments, you should consider PayPal or another alternative provider.
+Neither Venmo nor Zelle can be used for international payments, so only those living in the United States can use these payment services.
+If you need an app to send money abroad, PayPal or other services might be a better fit.

 Compatibility